THE WEEKLY BLAB

 This Week’s Trivia Challenge

-Today’s trivia challenge have to do with the word “East”.
-All answers will have the word “east” in them, in one way or another.
+In honor of the New York State Fair, all answers to today’s challenge contain the word “fair”.
 As usual, the first with the most takes the prize.
 No looking up the answers now!
 SEND ALL ENTRIES BY EMAIL TO email@example.com since if you put them as a response on the BLOG, everyone will be able to see them!